Finding/Where are Milestones

 - You can also enter ‘milestone’ in the general ‘search images’ box and a location, on the homepage, then you will see them listed and also displayed on GoogleEarth mapping .

-- If you want more comprehensive information, our own ‘Repository’ contains details of over 25,000 items and 17,000 photographs, including canal milestones and wayside crosses, each contained in separate ‘layers’ for downloading into Google Earth mapping.
+- If you want more comprehensive information, our own ‘Repository’ contains details as at November 2018, of over 25,000 items and 17,000 photographs, including canal milestones and wayside crosses, each contained in separate ‘layers’ for downloading into Google Earth mapping.
 Full instructions are given, too – click here: http://www.msocrepository.co.uk/

 - Even more comprehensive information from our database is provided in Excel Spreadsheet format; for our 25,000 records, there are up to a dozen pieces of information about each artefact – essential for Conservation Officers, Highways Engineers and researchers!
 Click here for the full spreadsheets shown by location.